Aydın Doğan: Personal life

-Doğan retired as head of Doğan Holding on 1 January 2010, handing over his post to his daughter, Arzuhan Doğan Yalçındağ, who was chairperson of the TV channel Kanal D and who also serves as head of the Turkish Industrialists' and Businessmen's Association (TÜSİAD), an association for businesspeople in Turkey.
+Doğan retired as head of Doğan Holding on 1 January 2010, handing over his post to his daughter, Arzuhan Doğan Yalçındağ, who was chairperson of the TV channel Kanal D and who also serves as head of the Turkish Industrialists' and Businessmen's Association (TÜSİAD).
 Currently Begümhan Doğan Faralyalı is the Chairwoman of Doğan Holding.
 Aydın Doğan continues to be the honorary president of the holding firm.

 Doğan, with $1 billion net worth, is one of the richest people in Turkey.
 He is married to Sema Doğan, and has four children and seven grandchildren.

-All of his daughters actively take part in the running of Doğan Holding businesses both public and private as Chairwomen of respective boards.
+All of his daughters actively take part in the running of Doğan Holding businesses both public and private as chairwomen of respective boards.

 Awards

-In 1999, Doğan was awarded Turkey's Outstanding Service Medal by the Turkish Government.
+In 1999, Doğan was awarded State Medal of Distinguished Service by the Turkish Government.
 He received four honorary doctorates in 1999, 2000, 2001 and 2005 respectively from Girne American University, Ege University, Baku State University and Marmara University.